alexisv/blog/docs/_posts/2025-04-18-deploying-a-cluster.markdown

 Download the tkgi and kubectl cli binaries from the Broadcom Download Portal to the Ops Manager VM.
 I will install them using the `install` command:

-{% include codeblock.html code="
+{% include codeblock.html code="sudo install tkgi-linux-amd64-1.21.0-build.55 /usr/local/bin/tkgi" %}
-sudo install tkgi-linux-amd64-1.21.0-build.55 /usr/local/bin/tkgi
-" %}

-{% include codeblock.html code="
+{% include codeblock.html code="sudo install kubectl-linux-amd64-1.30.7 /usr/local/bin/kubectl" %}
-sudo install kubectl-linux-amd64-1.30.7 /usr/local/bin/kubectl
-" %}

 I will retrieve the "Uaa Admin Password" from Ops Manager->TKGI tile->Credentials->Uaa Admin Password.
 I will add a line in my `env.sh` file to log in to the TKGI API server.
 My updated `env.sh` looks like this now: